About Diane Le Fevre

 Life moved on.
 About this time I decided I wanted to write for a living.
 I then went onto get a degree in journalism and political science.
 I had won some awards in college for my photography.
-However any idea of photography as art for had languished by this time.
+However any idea of photography as art form had languished by this time.
 I used my photography skills as an adjunct to my writing.
-Documentation and photojournalism.
-It helped me to sell my stories.
+It was Documentation and photojournalism, which helped me to sell my stories.

 I remember being skeptical at the beginning of the digital photography age.
 I liked using film; I was resistive to using a digital camera format for a long time.

-But all that changed when I attended my first workshop with Alain and Natalie Briot in 2011.
-I really didn’t understand much of what was being said at the time about digital photography and Photoshop.
+But all that changed when I attended my first workshop with Alain and Natalie Briot (https://www.alainbriot.com/Workshop-home.html) I really didn’t understand much of what was being said about digital photography and Photoshop at the workshop.
 But I was intrigued enough to continue with them.

-It’s been nine years since I have started that journey.
+It’s been over a decade since I have started that journey.
 I have always had a love of art and culture; attending museums and opening of exhibits whenever I could.
-What that love of art and photography has blossomed into is a second career as an artist and writer.
+What has come of tha love of art and photography is a second career as an artist and writer.
 And through Alain and Natalie’s tutelage I have been able to understand, broaden and express my love photography as an art form.

 What I am trying to express when I do my art is to show my deep-seated passion about the joy of existence, an appreciation of the beauty before my lens, in whatever shape that takes.